bbc/res/README.md

 ### Testmine

-The tesmine reporter is very similar to the testrail reporter, but doesn't require you to sync your test definitions before you submit a run.
+The testmine reporter is very similar to the testrail reporter, but doesn't require you to sync your test definitions before you submit a run.

 You need to create a project file in the root of your test code, the file